Why are you still suffering chronic migraines?

 Silberstein continues, “It may take some patients up to 3 months to see an improvement in headache patterns, especially if they are not keeping a diary, where headaches slowly become less frequent and less severe.
 Until successful preventive medication is underway, regulating acute medications can be problematic.
 Coexisting conditions (depression, anxiety) also may need to be monitored and possibly treated. “ (Link to past depression articles)

 Although it is recommended that MigreLief be taken for 3 months for maximum beneficial results, many patients have reported success in as little as three weeks.
+While MigreLief’s ingredients are building blood levels over this time period for maximum benefits, we recommend keeping MigreLief-NOW on hand at all times and taking as-needed.

 Magnesium: Research studies show that almost half of all migraine sufferers have low blood levels of Magnesium, which is critical in controlling vasospasms (the contraction and dilation of blood vessels in the brain which occurs during migraines).